robenkleene/rep-grep/README.md

 # Rep Grep

 `rep` is a command-line utility that takes [`grep`](https://en.wikipedia.org/wiki/Grep)-formatted lines via standard input, and performs a find-and-replace on them.
-By default, it outputs a [`diff`](https://en.wikipedia.org/wiki/Diff)-preview of the changes to standard output, and it can write the changes to the files in place with a flag.
+By default, it outputs a [`diff`](https://en.wikipedia.org/wiki/Diff)-preview of the changes to standard output, and with a flag it can write the changes to the files in place.

 [![Find & replace with `rep`](rep.gif)](https://www.youtube.com/embed/QIOKKTnC9-I)